Kanaries/Rath/README.md

 ## Developer Documentation

+This project is an alpha software.
+We are working on improving its code and documentation.

+If you are using RATH for your project(s), please let us know what are you using it for by emailing us at  [support@kanaries.org](support@kanaries.org).
+Feedbacks are also welcomed.
+If you find a bug or have a feature request, please create an issue.

 We encourage you to check out our [RATH Docs](https://docs.kanaries.net) for references and guidance.
 RATH Docs are scripted and maintained by technical writers and editors who collectively follow a standardized [style guide](https://docs.kanaries.net/documentation-style-guide) to produce clear and consistent documentation.

 ## Project Status